JaiminRana01/Temp/README.md

 In this project, we are developing a Virtual Assistant system for desktops that is aiming towards the fast and easy daily life usage, helping users to the fullest.

 Features of the project:
 →  Launching apps with facial recognition security
 →  Sending mails through voice commands
 →  Make yourself up to date with top news, weather forecast etc.
 →  Opening websites and getting information about specific topics.

 # Requirements:

-1.Python 3.9
+1. Python 3.9
-2.Microsoft Visual C++ redistributable (latest supported version)
+2. Microsoft Visual C++ redistributable (latest supported version)

 # Installation: